Adam-Ousse/notmiwae_pytorch/readme.md

 #### Directional Missingness Control (New!)

-For `selfmasking_known`, you can specify the direction of missingness per feature:
+For `selfmasking_known_signs`, you can specify the direction of missingness per feature:

 ```python
 import torch